midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Bottom-Up Heapify ( HeapifyDown )`
 -------------------------------------
-Bottom-Up Heapify starts from the last non-leaf node and works its way up to the root.
+- Bottom-Up Heapify starts from the last non-leaf node and works its way up to the root.

-For each node, the method ensures that the subtree rooted at that node satisfies the heap property.
+- For each node it will check the heap property.

-This approach is efficient because it starts from the lowest levels of the tree, fixing smaller subtrees first.
+- This approach is efficient because it starts from the lowest level of the tree, fixing smaller subtrees first.

-The time complexity of Bottom-Up Heapify is O(n), where n is the number of elements in the heap.
+- The time complexity of Bottom-Up Heapify is O(n), where n is the number of elements in the heap.

 `Top-Down Heapify ( HeapifyUp )`
 ----------------------------------
-Top-Down Heapify starts from the root and works its way down the tree.
+- Top-Down Heapify starts from the root and works its way down the tree.

-As it proceeds, it ensures that the heap property is maintained by comparing the current node with its children and swapping if necessary.
+- For each node it will check the heap property.

-This approach is typically used when inserting an element into an already heapified structure.
+- This approach is typically used when inserting an element into an already heapified structure.

-The time complexity of Top-Down Heapify is O(logn), which occurs during insertion or deletion operations.
+- The time complexity of Top-Down Heapify is O(logn), which occurs during insertion or deletion operations.